fujiwara/lamux/README.md

       --upstream-timeout=30s    Timeout for upstream requests ($LAMUX_UPSTREAM_TIMEOUT)
 ```

-Lamux runs an HTTP server that listens on a specified port and forwards requests to a specified Lambda function.
-The Lambda function is identified by its name, and the domain suffix is used to determine which requests should be forwarded to it.
+Lamux runs an HTTP server that listens on a specified port and forwards requests to a specified Lambda function aliases.
+The Lambda function alias is identified by its name, and the domain suffix is used to determine which requests should be forwarded to it.

 For example, if you run `lamux` with `--function-name=example` and `--domain-suffix=example.com`, it will forward requests to `foo.example.com` to the Lambda function aliased `example:foo`.